FixedPointIO/Artemis/README.md

 ## Features

-- **Chapman-Richards Growth Function**: Precisely deduce tree and forest growth metrics.
+- **Evolutionary Optimisation for Growth Function**: While the Chapman-Richards function is a standard in forestry, ARTEMIS stands out by using evolutionary algorithms for parameter optimisation, ensuring a more robust deduction of tree and forest growth metrics.
-- **Data Cleaning**: Dedicated scripts to sift and refine forestry data.
+- **Data Refinement**: Dedicated scripts to meticulously sift and refine forestry data.
-- **Innovative Optimisation**: Taps into Nevergrad—a forefront optimisation library—to accurately mould growth model parameters even with noisy forestry data.
+- **State-of-the-art Optimisation**: Leverages Nevergrad, a leading-edge optimisation library, to adeptly shape growth model parameters, even amidst noisy forestry data.
-- **Prior Inclusion and Search Space Definition**: ARTEMIS provides the flexibility to incorporate priors, derived from sources such as academic literature.
-This allows users to define the model's search space based on "ground truth", ensuring the optimisation process is both informed and precise.
+- **Prior Inclusion and Search Space Customisation**: With ARTEMIS, users can seamlessly incorporate priors from authoritative sources like academic literature.
+This empowers them to tailor the model's search space based on established "ground truth", guaranteeing an optimisation process that's both knowledgeable and accurate.

 <p align="centre">
   <a href="(https://github.com/fixedpointexperimental/Artemis)">